AceReality/Need-Debugger/README.md

-# Need-Debugger
+# Find the bug causing output to be errors instead of expected help returned

-Need to learn how to use shopify_api.py request assistance from @federiva I am thinking I should be able to run "python shopify_api.py help" without auth or session is this correct?
+I Need to learn how to use shopify_api.py requesting assistance from @federiva or anyone.
+I'm new here.
+Hello World.

+I am thinking I should be able to run "python shopify_api.py help" without auth or session is this correct?
 I am thinking these error may have something to do with python installation problem or pip problems or missing dependencies?